DNA-and-Natural-Algorithms-Group/dsdobjects/README.md

   - DSD_Reaction
   - DSD_RestingSet

-These base classes are currently used in the projects [nuskell] and [peppercornenumerator].
-An example for extending a base class is shown below:
+An example is shown below:

 ```py
 from dsdobjects import DL_Domain